maciejkula/spotlight/examples/movielens_sequence/readme.rst

 models, the loss is computed for all the time steps of the sequence in one pass: for all timesteps :math:`t` in the sequence, a prediction using elements up to :math:`t-1` is made, and the loss is averaged along both the time and the minibatch axis.
-This leads to siginficant training speed-ups relative to only computing the loss for the last element in the sequence.
+This leads to significant training speed-ups relative to only computing the loss for the last element in the sequence.